-This report was prepared by the USDA/Foreign Agricultural Service in Quito, Ecuador for U.S. exporters of domestic food and agricultural products.
-While every possible care has been taken in the preparation of this report, information provided may not be completely accurate either because policies have changed since its preparation, or because clear and consistent information about these policies is not available.
-It is highly recommended that U.S. exporters verify the full set of import requirements with their foreign customers, who are normally best equipped to research such matters with local authorities, before any goods are shipped.
-FINAL IMPORT APPROVAL OF ANY PRODUCT IS SUBJECT TO THE IMPORTING COUNTRY'S RULES AND REGULATIONS AS INTERPRETED BY BORDER OFFICIALS AT THE TIME OF PRODUCT ENTRY.
-SECTION I. GENERAL FOOD LAWS Ecuador's accession World Trade Organization (WTO) occurred on January 21, 1996.
-The country's Foreign Trade Law prohibits any economic, administrative, or technical practice that limits or discourages foreign and or domestic trade, free competition, or the local production of goods and services.
-Legislation only sanctions WTO specified corrective measures.
+This report was prepared by the Office of Agricultural Affairs (OAA) of the USDA/Foreign Agricultural Service in Quito, Ecuador for U.S. exporters of food and agricultural products.
+While every possible care has been taken in preparation of this report, information provided may no longer be complete or precise as some import requirements are subject to frequent changes.
+Links provided are to documents in Spanish.
+It is highly recommended that U.S. exporters ensure that all necessary custom clearance requirements have been verified with local authorities through your foreign importer before the sales conditions are finalized.
+FINAL IMPORT APPROVAL OF ANY PRODUCT IS SUBJECT TO RULES AND REGULATIONS AS INTERPRETED BY BORDER OFFICIALS AT THE TIME OF PRODUCT ENTRY.